crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 If you want to deploy a new version of your application, and prevent it from being taken offline while that happens, you need to update your code and get that staged to the Bluemix server.

+ 0. Set the "name" of your application

+	If your app is "Lisa-bridge-app" set this
+	`export APPNAME="Lisa-bridge-app"`

  1. Make a change to your application

   * Load a file from your Container - **CHRIS: What file in what location on that machine do you recommend?)**